bluescarni/heyoka/README.md

   </p>
 </p>

-> The [heyókȟa](https://en.wikipedia.org/wiki/Heyoka>) [...] is a kind of
-> sacred clown in the culture of the Sioux (Lakota and Dakota people)
-> of the Great Plains of North America.
-The heyoka is a contrarian, jester,
-> and satirist, who speaks, moves and reacts in an opposite fashion to the
-> people around them.

 heyoka is a C++ library for the integration of ordinary differential equations (ODEs) via Taylor's method, based on automatic differentiation techniques and aggressive just-in-time compilation via [LLVM](https://llvm.org/).
 Notable features include: